mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 ## 1. Billing Model
 ### Fabric Capacities
-This one obvious and well known.
-Fabric operates on a Capacity model where you purchase an amount of potential compute to be used measured as Capacity Units (CUs), these CUs can be used across any Fabric Workload in the converged data platform (Spark, data warehousing, real-time streaming, reporting, machine learning, custom APIs, etc.).
-Overtime, more features have been and are continuing to be added to make the capacity model more flexible and provide controls for managing consumption.
+This one is obvious and well known.
+Coming from it's Power BI platform lineage, Fabric operates on a Capacity model where you purchase an amount of potential compute to be used measured as Capacity Units (CUs), these CUs can be used across any Fabric Workload in the converged data platform (Spark, data warehousing, real-time streaming, reporting, machine learning, custom APIs, etc.).
+While admittedly this model tends to be less intuitive for data engineering practitioners coming from Azure services, overtime, more features have been and are continuing to be added to make the capacity model more flexible and provide additional controls for managing consumption.

 ## Databricks
 Databricks operates on a pure serverless model, you pay for the compute used plus a licensing multiplier.
 Depending on the feature used the multiplier will vary.
-As a general rule of thumb, anytime you deviate from open source capabilities and use Databricks propriatary tech (i.e. Photon and Delta Live Tables), the licensing multiplier is significantly higher.
+As a general rule of thumb, anytime you deviate from open source capabilities and use Databricks propriatary tech (i.e. Photon, Delta Live Tables, and Serverless Compute), the licensing multiplier is significantly higher.
 Licensing multipliers are important to consider in designing a solution as it may change how you actually organize and orchestrate your processes, see my post on [the TCO of Photon in Databricks](https://milescole.dev/data-engineering/2024/04/30/Is-Databricks-Photon-A-NoBrainer.html) for more details.

 ## 2. Billing Rates
 People often want to know which is cheaper.
 The answer however, is extremely complicated because both operate on completely different billing models and each has it's situational nuances.

 ### Cost per vCore Hour
 To evaluate the cost of each, I prefer to look at an atomical job and compare the effective cost of that single job.
-After understanding this cost, I then extrapolate as part of an all-up platform cost.
+After understanding this cost, I then extrapolate it as part of an all-up platform cost.
 To do this we need to know the job duration, cluster size, and the vCore cost per hour including any licensing fees.
 The follow rates are from the West Central US Azure region, using my go-to VM SKU family in Databricks as the benchmark: Edsv5.
-Microsoft doesn't publish the VM SKU used in Fabric as it can vary by region and will change over time (which is reflected in the Fabric F SKU pricing), however the Edsv5 or Easv5 VM families match most core specs.
+Microsoft doesn't publish the VM SKU used in Fabric as it can vary by region and will change over time (which is reflected in the Fabric F SKU pricing), however the Edsv5 or Easv5 VM families match most of the VM specs.

 | Workload                                 | Total Cost per vCore Hour | Hardware Cost per vCore Hour (Edsv5) | Licensing Cost per vCore Hour (Edsv5) |
 |------------------------------------------|---------------------------|--------------------------------------|---------------------------------------|